Skate 2: Gameplay

 Skate 2 is a skateboarding extreme sports game set in an open world environment and played from a third person perspective.
-The game is set in the fictional city of San Vanelona, the player controls a skateboarder who has just been released from prison after being arrested 5 years ago in the first title in the series, Skate.
-Since spending time in jail, San Vanelona has been hit with an earthquake that occurred in the spin-off title Skate It, leaving the city in ruins.
-The City Council and Chamber of Commerce have deemed skateboarding a crime and a corporation called "Mongocorp" have bought and rebuilt most of the city's property, skate-proofed everything and installed a private security force to prevent people from skating.
-Upon exiting prison, the player meets Giovanni Reda, a cameraman who films the player's character throughout the game and provides commentary.
-The player is tasked with rebuilding their skater's career and popularising skateboarding in San Vanelona again.

 The player can gain points by performing tricks, such as ollies, flip tricks, grinds and grabs.
 A feature returning from Skate is the "Flickit" control scheme, which requires the user to move the controller's right stick in certain patterns to perform tricks using the skateboarder's feet.
 Points gained from a trick are based on multiple factors, such as its height, length and complexity.
 The player can perform multiple tricks at a time, which are then combined into a "sequence", scoring more points than individual tricks.
 Performing multiple sequences starts a timer, and performing sequences within the timer creates a "line", which scores more points than performing individual sequences.
 Once the line timer runs out, the points gained from the line are added to the player's score.